 - Close doors in your flat and in common areas such as landings, corridors and stairwells

 - Ensure you have working smoke alarms on each level within your flat and test them every month

-- Consider requesting a Fire and Wellness Visit to review fire precautions within your flat and receive additional advice and guidance
+- Consider requesting a Home Fire Safety Visit to review fire precautions within your flat and receive additional advice and guidance